ycrc/ycrc.github.io/docs/clusters/hopper.md

 Once you have an account, the cluster can be accessed through the Virtual Desktop Infrastructure (VDI).
 The VDI functions as the ‘login node’ and isolates the user from their host computer.
-The VDI provides a virtual desktop with the standard YCRC cluster interfaces, such as the [Open OnDemand Web Portal](/clusters-at-yale/access/ood) (coming soon!) and command line terminal access, to access files, run commands, and launch jobs.
+The VDI provides a virtual desktop with the standard YCRC cluster interfaces, such as the [Open OnDemand Web Portal](/clusters-at-yale/access/ood) and command line terminal access, to access files, run commands, and launch jobs.

 To access the VDI, navigate to `hopper1.ycrc.yale.edu` in a web browser.